puppetlabs/puppet-docs/source/puppet/4.6/reference/type.md

 switch to HP-UX's special `usermod` binary to work around the fact that its standard `usermod` cannot make changes while the user is logged in.
-New functionality provides for changing trusted computing passwords and resetting password expirations under trusted computing
+New functionality provides for changing trusted computing passwords and resetting password expirations under trusted computing.

 * Required binaries: `/usr/sam/lbin/useradd.sam`, `/usr/sam/lbin/userdel.sam`, `/usr/sam/lbin/usermod.sam`.
 * Default for `operatingsystem` == `hp-ux`.